ashish1009/Kreator/README.md

 `{...} directory where Kreator Engine is cloned`
 Link the Kreator.a in your project...
 Link the libassimp.5.dylib from path {...}/vendors/assimp/lib
 Link the libIrrXML.dylib from path {...}/vendors/assimp/lib
+Link the libfreetype.6.dylib from path {...}/vendors/gui/gui/freetype/lib

 ### Frameworks
 Link following frameworks to your project...